opensafely-core/ehrql/DEVELOPERS.md

     just generate-docs

 This generates the markdown files in `docs/includes/generated_docs`.
-It is then a developer's responsibility to update the generated docs in their PR if required.
+If any of the files have changed you should include them in your PR.

 To verify the documentation is up to date, run: